jarusll/the-logs/index.md

 I am going to read the 3rd book in the series The Reasoned Schemer, which is based on relational programming soon.
 I plan to read more of this style.
 Good stuff.

-I will be reading alot for a while.
+I will be reading a lot for a while.

-I have been itching alot to mess around with testing.
+I have been itching a lot to mess around with testing.
 Especially TDD.
 I am looking into it.

 I started reading `Unit Testing: Principles, Practices & Patterns`.
 I really want to tinker with a good oop system but the only one which I like is smalltalk, nothing comes closer to the interactability of its IDE.
 I'll try it after testing for TDD.